GRANT

 In addition, there are two syntax sugar privileges that can be used for quick granting:

-Similar to read-only privilege, which is equivalent to SELECT_PRIV
+READ_ONLYSimilar to read-only privilege, which is equivalent to

 Classification of privileges: